minhhieple97/namastecorp-assignment/README.md

 2. Create a `.env` file in the root of the project, following the example in `.env.example`, and fill in the necessary environment variables.

-3. Build and start the development containers with Docker Compose:
+3. Build and start the development containers with Docker Compose (Container may take up to 30 seconds to start up):

 ```bash
 docker-compose up -d api_dev